shanker-narayan/analysis-of-CFPB-complaints-against-payday-lenders/README.md

 Since 2023, nearly 5,600 complaints have been filed with the Consumer Financial Protection Bureau (CFPB) against payday lenders.
 The harm committed by this industry is systematic and pervasive — lenders issue loans under false pretenses, design fee structures that ensnare vulnerable communities in debt cycles, and exploit regulatory blind spots to evade accountability.
 This brief builds on existing research by focusing on borrowers who documented their experiences firsthand.

 Three central findings emerged from this research:
--- Five issues account for nearly 70% of complaints in the database.
+*Five issues account for nearly 70% of complaints in the database.
 The two most commonly reported were improper disclosure of loan terms and challenges with making repayment.

--- States that banned or instituted interest rate caps typically registered a lower complaint volume.
+*States that banned or instituted interest rate caps typically registered a lower complaint volume.
 However, high volumes were still seen across a few jurisdictions that have effectively banned payday lending, revealing a gap in how laws are enforced between storefront and online lenders.

--- At the company level, 5% of lenders account for over half of all complaints.
+*At the company level, 5% of lenders account for over half of all complaints.
 Industry consolidation is one explanation for this, as the company with the highest volume serves as the parent for 13 different brands.
 In other instances, companies claim tribal affiliation, a protection that non-native lenders have repeatedly exploited to operate outside state laws.

 An extensive body of published research attests to the predatory nature of payday lending, but the CFPB’s complaint data adds a human element often missing from these reports.
 When we look at the industry alongside borrowers’ experiences, researchers and regulators can better understand this lending practice from all dimensions.